gecko0307/dagon/doc/Conf Files.md

 * `gl.debugOutput` - `0` or `1`, force disable or enable OpenGL debug output.
 Default is `1` in debug builds, `0` in release builds.
 This option is ignored if `logLevel` is higher than `"debug"`
 * `gl.anisotropicFiltering` - `0` or `1`, disable or enable anisotropic filtering by default for all textures loaded using the asset manager.
 Default is `0`
 * `gl.defaultTextureAnisotropy` - default anisotropic filtering level for all textures loaded using the asset manager.
 The value is clamped between `1.0` and the maximum anisotropy supported by hardware (`"auto"`).
 If anisotropic filtering is not supported, this is set to `1.0`.
 Default is `1.0`
 * `gl.shaderCache.enabled` - `0` or `1`, cache compiled shader binaries to files for reuse instead of compiling shaders on each run.
-Disabled by default.
+Default is `0`.
 This is an experimental feature, use with care
 * `gl.shaderCache.path` - path to a folder for storing cached shader binaries.
 Default is `"data/__internal/shader_cache"`
 * `gl.shaderCache.path.windows` - overrides `gl.shaderCache.path` under Windows
 * `gl.shaderCache.path.linux` - overrides `gl.shaderCache.linux` under Windows